 However, to grow your business, you can't reinvent the wheel with every new client or additional doors.
 This sets you apart from the mindset of a landlord!
 To succeed, property managers must apply industry best practices and create workflows that maximize resources and efficiencies in these areas:

-- Leasing, renewals, renter screening, and onboarding
+- Rental agreement ,leasing, renewals, renter screening, and onboarding

 - Inspections and routine maintenance